Souviksamanta34/gruham/README.md

-# **AmazonClone**
+# **Gruham**

-Welcome to the **AmazonClone** project!
+Welcome to the **Gruham** project!
 This open-source endeavor aims to replicate the core functionalities and user experience of the world-renowned e-commerce platform, **Amazon**.
 Our project is designed to provide developers with a practical and educational opportunity to explore various aspects of building a modern online marketplace.

 ## **Table of Contents**
 - [Key Features](#key-features)